1saacWong/MAC-Terminal-Improve/README.md

-# MAC-Terminal-Improve
-## Cheatsheet to improve the Mac Terminal colour for readibility
+# Cheatsheet to improve the Mac Terminal colour for readibility

 Open **Terminal** and type `nano .bash_profile`